 Due to the Coronavirus Pandemic, attendance at Funerals has been restricted to 10 members of the deceased’s immediate family only.
 No exceptions can be made to this measure as this is a legislative protocol introduced by the Irish Government.
+In addition all attendees at funerals in the parish of Doneraile MUST strictly observe the seating notices at each of the three churches of the parish.

 While these measures are extremely tough especially during a bereavement they are completely necessary in a bid to eradicate the Covid-19 Virus.